chaoss/wg-data-science/practitioner-guides/demonstrating-org-value.md

 * Linux Foundation (2023).
 [Open Source Maintainers](https://project.linuxfoundation.org/hubfs/LF%20Research/Open%20Source%20Maintainers%202023%20-%20Report.pdf): Exploring the people, practices, and constraints facing the world’s most critical open source software projects.
 * Vargas, Sophia (2023).
 [What brings you to open source?](https://opensource.google/static/documentation/publications/WhatBringsYouToOpenSource_2023.pdf) How can projects encourage sustainable open source participation?
 Google Open Source.

+CHAOSS Practitioner Guides are MIT licensed, living documents, and we welcome your feedback and input.
+You can suggest edits to this document at [https://github.com/chaoss/wg-data-science/blob/main/practitioner-guides/demonstrating-org-value.md](https://github.com/chaoss/wg-data-science/blob/main/practitioner-guides/demonstrating-org-value.md).

 # Appendix

 There are a number of important roles in open source projects that can provide value to your organization and improve the health of a project.
 These include, but aren’t limited to: